The Specification Property for $C_0$-Semigroups: The semigroup specification property and other dynamical properties for -semigroups

 \begin{proof} We first recall that for single maps on compact metric spaces, Oprocha \cite{oprocha2007specification} showed that the SP implies distributional chaos in our sense.
 Since there is $t_0>0$ such that $T_{t_0}$ has the OSP, and by hypothesis the associated increasing sequence $(K_n)_n$ of invariant sets consists of compact sets, then $T_{t_0}|_{K_n}$ is distributionally chaotic for every $n\in\N$, thus the operator $T_{t_0}$ is distributionally chaotic.
 Applying Theorem~3.1 in \cite{albanese_barrachina_mangino_peris2013distributionally} we obtain that the semigroup is distributionally chaotic. \end{proof}

-It is well-known \cite{grosse-erdmann_peris0000linear, conejero_muller_peris2007hypercyclic, mangino_peris2011frequently} that a $C_0$-semigroup is hypercyclic (respectively mixing, frequently hypercyclic) if and only if it admits a hypercyclic (resp. mixing, frequently hypercyclic) discretization $(T_{t_0}^n)_n$ for certain $t_0>0$.
+It is well-known \cite{grosse-erdmann_peris2011linear, conejero_muller_peris2007hypercyclic, mangino_peris2011frequently} that a $C_0$-semigroup is hypercyclic (respectively, mixing, Devaney chaotic, frequently hypercyclic) if and only if it admits a hypercyclic (respectively, mixing, Devaney chaotic, frequently hypercyclic) discretization $(T_{t_n})_n$.
 In particular, it is useful for our purposes the following characterization of frequent hypercyclicity for semigroups in terms of the frequent hypercyclicity of some of its operators \cite{conejero_muller_peris2007hypercyclic,mangino_peris2011frequently}.

 \begin{proposition}[\cite{conejero_muller_peris2007hypercyclic, mangino_peris2011frequently}] Let $(T_t)_{t\geq 0}$ be a $C_0$-semigroup on a separable Banach space $X$.
 Then the following conditions are equivalent: